kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 Client -> Browser -> VIP -> LB -> (API gateway/Router) -> User(SQL)/Friendship(SQL/NoSQL)/Feeds(NoSQL)/Media(File DB) Service    -> Database -> Query Service -> Browser -> Client
 ```
-- Of course, we would have some cache layer to help us improve the performance, some ways of sharding to help us better manage the data case by case but we can talk about it later
+- Of course, we would have some cache layer to help us improve the performance, create more instance of services some ways of sharding to help us better manage the data case by case but we can talk about it later
 #### How service knows which server/node/cluster that data should be retrieve from?
 - ZooKeeper
 - ConsistentHashing